wso2-attic/ballerina-integrator/README.md

 ![alt text](images/messagetrasformation.png)

 Also, the message producers and consumers use different techniques according to their requirement.
 So message transformation plays an important role in coupling those message producers and the message consumers.
-Not only that, the performance impact while message transformation is also an important fact in the real world.
-Here we discuss main three message transformation patterns in Enterprise Integration as content filter, content enricher, and claim check.
+Additionally,  the performance impact while message transformation is also an important fact in the real world.
+Here we discuss main three message transformation patterns in Integration as content filter, content enricher, and claim check.

 ### Content filter
 The content filter EIP (Enterprise Integration Pattern) important when we need to manage a large message in order to get a few data from it.
 It removes unimportant data items from a message and leaves only the important ones.
 In addition to removing data elements, Content Filter can be used to simplify a message structure.

 ![alt text](images/contentfilter.png)

 In our sample scenario, input request contains a lot of student's details.
-So, the content filter is used to simplify the input request so that the request contains only the student ID.
+So content filter uses to simplify the input request such as request contains only student ID.
 Additional data such as student name, student's city, and gender will be dropped to ensure the performance of message transformation.

 ### Content Enricher
 The Content Enricher EIP facilitates communication with another system if the message originator does not have all the required data items available.
 It accesses an external data source to augment a message with missing information.